Emily Austin (writer)

 Emily Austin is a Canadian writer based in Ottawa, Ontario, whose debut novel Everyone in This Room Will Someday Be Dead was a shortlisted finalist for the 2022 Amazon.ca First Novel Award.

+Biography

+Early life

 Born and raised in St. Thomas, Ontario, she studied English literature, religious studies and library and information science at the University of Western Ontario.

+Career

 Everyone in This Room Will Someday Be Dead, her debut novel, was published in 2021.
 In addition to the Amazon.ca First Novel Award, the book was also longlisted for the 2022 Stephen Leacock Memorial Medal for Humour, and shortlisted for the 2022 Ottawa Book Award for English fiction.

-In 2024 she published her second novel, Interesting Facts About Space, and the poetry collection Gay Girl Prayers.
+In 2024, she published her second novel, Interesting Facts About Space, and the poetry collection Gay Girl Prayers.
 She released her third novel, We Could be Rats, in January 2025.
-Her fourth novel, Is This A Cry For Help?, will release on January 13, 2026.
+Her fourth novel, Is This A Cry For Help?, released on January 13, 2026.